trashhalo/neuromancer.vim/README.md

 # Neuromancer.vim
+Fork of neuromancer that trys to mark certain builtins as italic to be fancy with [Victor Mono](https://rubjo.github.io/victor-mono/).
+Focus on Go Development.

+---

 Neuromancer is a vim colorscheme compatible with gVim and terminal vim (versions higher than 7.4).
 It's inspired by the "High Tech, Low Life" philosophy.